SAP-samples/smart-co2nverter-ai/documentation/03-application/06-publish-mobile-app.md

    You can set the release channel to any string value you like.
 This will be used to distinguish different versions of your app.

-2. Run the following command in your terminal to publish your app:
+2. Run the following command in your terminal within the mobile app root (`mobile-app/`) to publish your app:

    `$ expo publish`